sagefy/sagefy/docs/pages/survey_of_learning_research.md

         - c) Heterogenous groups
         - d) Require input from each member
         - e) Outcome is based on the group as well as individual contribution

+**Question**: _When is group work more effective than individual work?
+Vice versa?_

+- SE 293: Group learning is more suitable when there is no single correct answer.
+    - Cites Jonassen, Lee, Yang, and Laffey (2005); Uribe, Klein, and Sullivan (2003)
 - SB 142-144: Presenting a relevant problem, and discussing it as a group, effectively activates prior knowledge.
     - Cites Schmidy and Moust 2000
 - SE 293-295: The difference between in-person group learning and online group learning is a draw.
 Virtual produces better projects, face-to-face test scores.